Frederick Charles, Prince of Stolberg-Gedern: Life

-Frederick Charles was the son of Louis Christian, Count of Stolberg and the younger brother of Ernest, Count of Stolberg-Wernigerode.
+Frederick Charles was the son of Louis Christian, Count of Stolberg-Gedern (1652-1710) and his second wife, Christine of Mecklenburg-Güstrow.
+He was the younger brother of Ernest, Count of Stolberg-Wernigerode.
 After his father's death in 1710, Frederick was granted the Lordship of Gedern and one sixth of the Lordship of Rochefort, per his father's will of 23 January 1699.
 He later received another sixth of the Lordship from his brother Christian Ernest, and after the death of Count Henry August of Stolberg-Schwarza, an additional sixth.

 On February 18, 1742 he purchased the elevation to the rank of Imperial Prince, in the presence of Holy Roman Emperor Charles VII in Frankfurt am Main.
 The beneficiaries of this elevation included his descendants and his sister (the abbess Auguste Marie at Herford Abbey), but not other counts and countesses of Stolberg.

 Marriage and Descendants

-Charles married Louise, daughter of Louis Crato, Count of Nassau-Saarbrücken on 13 September 1719.
+Charles married Countess Louise of Nassau-Saarbrücken (1705-1766), daughter of Louis Crato, Count of Nassau-Saarbrücken on 13 September 1719.
 She died one year before him, on October 28, 1766.